Zero to AI Blog

 You get:

-• A side-by-side choice with cost per kgMS and a plain recommendation.
+• A plain recommendation.

 Why it matters: